McGill-ECSE321-Winter2020/project-group-01/README.md

 delivery process.

 ## Running the Project
 The backend is hosted at https://petshelter-backend.herokuapp.com/.
 The backend can be run locally by cloning this repository, and running the PetShelter-Backend repository as a Spring Boot App.
+Using a terminal/command line from the root of the project, one can instead use "gradle run" to run the project locally.
+In that case, the application will be hosted at http://localhost:8080/.
+To use the application, see the API documentation [here](https://github.com/McGill-ECSE321-Winter2020/project-group-01/wiki/RESTful-services-documentation).

 ### About us
 We are 5 McGill University students from the Faculty of Engineering